How to make money as a private tutor

 You can then use this pitch as material to convert into an advert for your services!
 Which brings us on to our next point…

-Using the pitch you’ve already created (see above), you can now edit or cut it down to suit your audience or advertising space, and start posting on online forums, notice boards, on shop windows – you name it!
+Using the pitch you’ve already created (see above), you can now edit or cut it down to suit your audience or advertising space, and start getting the word out there.

 There are also several websites out there that work like tutoring agencies where you can sign up to be matched with potential students.
 However, it’s worth knowing that these sites will either charge a one-off fee or take an ongoing cut of your wages, so you might be worth trying to source the work yourself first, and use these sites as a last resort if you’re struggling to recruit.